FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 > Bearer token usage omits the use of bearer tokens in the query string of URIs as per Section 4.3.2 of [OAuth 2.0 Security Best Current Practices](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14)

 Bearer tokens, also known as access tokens, allow access to protected resources and therefore must be secured.
 These days, most tokens are JWTs.
 Clients store them securely and then use them to make API calls back to the application server.
 The Application server then uses the token to identify the user that is calling the API.
 When first defined in [RFC 6750](https://tools.ietf.org/html/rfc6750), such tokens were allowed in headers, POST bodies or query strings.
 The draft OAuth 2.1 spec prohibits the bearer token from being sent in a query string.
-This is a particular issue with the Implicit grant flow, which is omitted from the OAuth 2.1 specification.
+This is a particular issue with the Implicit grant, which is omitted from the OAuth 2.1 specification.

 A query string and, more generally, any data in the URL, is never private.
 JavaScript executing on a page can access it.
 A URL or components thereof may be captured in server log files, caches, or browser history.
 In general if you want to pass information privately over the internet, use TLS and put the sensitive information in a POST body or HTTP header.